After you get the paraglider from the old man, he says to go east to Kakariko Village to meet with Impa.

 Just before the Dueling Peaks Tower, there is a Bokoblin camp.
 Defeat them all to unlock the treasure chest.
 It contains a Soldier's Shield.

 As you go toward the tower, you find some fast-moving water in the way, but there are some rocks going across the water.
 Go to those rocks and use the Cryonis rune to help you get across.
 Some Bokoblins will attack on the other side.
 After you deal with those Bokoblins, look for a slope going upward with more Bokoblins on it.
 Go up that slope and kill the Bokoblins.
 From there, look down at the base of the tower.
 There are some rocks on the left side that are leaning against the tower.
-Glide down to the base of those rocks, where you will find some cracked rocks that you can open with a bomb.
+Glide down to the base of those rocks, where you will find some cracked stones that you can open with a bomb.
 You will find a chest that contains a Soldier's Spear.

 Climb Dueling Peaks Tower